nottrobin/docs/src/en/tut-lxd.md

 So the subnet address is **10.145.230.0/24**.

-!!!
-Note:
+[note]
 LXD adds iptables (firewall) rules to allow traffic to the subnet/bridge it created.
 If you subsequently add/change firewall settings (e.g. with `ufw`), ensure that such changes have not interfered with Juju's ability to communicate with LXD.
 Juju requires inbound traffic for TCP port 8443 from the LXD subnet.
+[/note]

 ## Create a controller